Job Specification

 update security programs and surveillance monitoring techniques.

-Oversees the receipt of newly assigned juvenile offenders and
+Oversees the receipt of newly assigned juvenile offenders and reviews

-assignments, classification reviews, and programming analysis.
+classification reviews, and programming analysis.

-order and directs periodic inspections to ensure such compliance.
+directs periodic inspections to ensure such compliance.

-Conducts regular periodic inspection of the entire institution or
+Conducts regular periodic inspection of the entire institution or facility

-immediate corrective action.
+for immediate corrective action.

 Directs the oversight of enforcement regulations and related training